-The School of Health Studies and Education faculty members are distinguished scholars, practitioners and mentors who work closely with students to create engaged programs of study.
+The School of Health Studies and Education faculty members are distinguished scholars, educators, health practitioners and mentors who work closely with students to create engaged programs of study.
 They are dedicated to providing transformative experiences through nationally recognized academic programs that combine faculty-led instruction with real-world experiences.

 Field Work and Research

 In both education and health programs, field work is just as important to building skills as classroom instruction.
 From student teaching to clinical training and research, the School of Health Studies and Education provides opportunities for students to create a well-rounded educational experience.

 The office of health professions advising works with students interested in pursuing graduate school in health.
 Part of this advising involves helping students find placement for necessary clinical hours at nearby hospitals and care facilities.

 The summer scholars program provides undergraduate students with an opportunity to engage full time in research, creative writing, and fine and performing arts projects endeavors under the guidance of faculty mentors during the summer months.